-The significance of conducting a CSAT survey depends on how effectively you are deploying CSAT survey results.
+The significance of conducting satisfaction surveys depends on how effectively you are deploying CSAT survey results.
 CSAT survey data clearly understand your customers’ satisfaction level after using your products or services or after specific interaction with you as a brand.
 This will help you know the strengths, weaknesses, opportunities, and threats associated with your business.

 2. Measuring Net Promoter Score (NPS)

 Net Promoter Score is a metric first developed in 1993 by Fred Reichheld and later adopted in 2003 by Bain & Company and Satmetrix to measure customer loyalty to your brand by predicting customer purchase and referral behavior.

 With a simple NPS Question - “On a scale of 0-10, how likely are you to recommend us to your friends or colleagues?”

 In the NPS question, customers rate their willingness to recommend the company and its products and services on a scale of 0-10.
 Based on their responses, customers will be segregated into three categories:

 Detractors - These are customers who gave a score of 0-6.
 They are disloyal to the company and likely to badmouth the organization.